JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 which uses the Purescript frontend language, and provides a backend that compiles to nix.
 While I would love to see either of these succeed, neither has reached critical adoption.

+If you would like to comment on this post, the comments section is [here](https://github.com/JonathanLorimer/jonathanlorimer.github.io/issues/11)

 # Footnotes
 [^1]: Dolstra, E. "The Purely Functional Software Deployment Model," 2006. https://books.google.ca/books?id=gP2kAAAACAAJ.